vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/UEM/Readme.md

 ## Build a Workspace ONE Intelligence Custom Connector

-Once you've prepared the Postman collection for import, you are ready to use the Collection as the starting point for your Intelligence Connector.
+Once you've prepared the Postman collection for import, you are ready to use the collection as the starting point for your Intelligence Connector.

 > **NOTE:** If you configure your Connector API authentication for oAuth, Workspace ONE Intelligence ignores the authentication scheme provided in the Postman Collection.